 This is probably one of the most important days in the calendar year for both the Township and the Village of Alpha.
 It is the time when people from all over the United States "go home" to visit with family and friends or return to the place they have vacationed all their lives.
 The day begins at 9:00 am at the Alpha Village Hall with a flag raising ceremony, a variety of speeches followed by a parade led by the local children and ending with the driving of the fire truck and the marching of the volunteer fire department personnel.

 Throughout the day there are a variety of activities for both children and communities to witness the fireworks display.
 Even though both the Township and the Village of Alpha contribute money for the purchase of the fireworks, it still requires additional donations from businesses and the general public to raise enough money for the purchase of fireworks.
-The Fire Department now days, handles the donations and events along with volunteers.
+There is currently a Fourth of July committee which handles the donations and events along with other volunteers.
 This event is truly enjoyed by all who attend and each year it only becomes more spectacular.

 There are two parks that the Township owns and maintains: Buck Lake and Stager Lake.
 Many of the Township residents as well as visitors from all over the country take advantage of these parks for a variety of outdoor activities including family picnics, swimming and fishing.
 Enjoying the outdoors in beautiful Upper Peninsula is an experience to remember.